Azure-Samples/aks-java-deploy-image-from-acr-to-kubernetes/README.md

 urlFragment: aks-java-deploy-image-from-acr-to-kubernetes
 ---

-# Getting Started with Kubernetescluster - Deploy Image From Container Registry To Kubernetes - in Java
+# Deploy Image From Container Registry To Kubernetes (Java)

   Azure Container Registry sample for deploying a container image to Azure Container Service with Kubernetes orchestration.